Private Murder Mystery Dinner Parties

 How do I make my final payment?

-You have a couple of options when it comes to making your final payment for your performance; whichever option is most convenient for you and your event.
+You have a couple of options when it comes to making your final payment for your performance:

 - You can make your final payment by following the link in your initial booking email.

 - You can request to have the credit card that was utilized for your deposit payment charged for the remaining final payment balance.

 - You may pay your final payment the day of your show, once your actors arrive prior to the performance, via a credit card or check.

 - If you are booking an event for a university or government agency, then your representative can discuss other means of completing your deposit and final payment.

 Why should the performance not be a surprise for my guests?